What is Idea Management?

 - A variety of people – creative, engineering and marketing teams

-A successful brainstorming session is about quantity, not quality.
-Good ideas, bad ideas and absurd ideas are all fair game during a brainstorm, as they open up the group to fresh, off-beat and unusual approaches to solving problems not usually found in a rigid ideation process.
+Successful brainstorming sessions are about quantity, not quality.
+Good ideas, bad ideas and absurd ideas are all fair game during a brainstorm.
+They open up the group to fresh, off-beat and unusual approaches to solving problems not usually found in a rigid ideation process.

 If you want a more structured approach to brainstorming, try the Product Tree Game.

 Organize and evaluate ideas with internal team collaboration